yadwink/Machine-Learning/Mid-Term Project/Readme.md

 * Install Docker on your system
 * Install pipenv on your system
 * pipenv install requirements
-* docker built -t diabetes-prediction .
+* docker built -t LiverCirrhosis-prediction .
 * docker run -it -p 9696:9696 LiverCirrhosis:latest

 # Deploy the model on a web service (AWS)